davidrey123/Vaccine_Allocation/README.md

 # Vaccine_Allocation
-Codes and data for the study titled __Vaccine allocation policy optimization and budget sharing mechanism using Thompson sampling: Application to the COVID-19 pandemic__ by David Rey, Ahmed WA Hammad and Meead Saberi.
+Codes and data for the study titled __Vaccine allocation policy optimization and budget sharing mechanism using Thompson sampling__ by David Rey, Ahmed WA Hammad and Meead Saberi.